siddhantprateek/bytepipes/README.md

 # If Jenkins is running
 docker network connect jenkins <prometheus-container-id>
-# jenkins: is network where jenkins is running
+# jenkins: is network on which jenkins is running
 ```

 ## Prometheus Monitoring